Incentives (✔ Local, ✔ State, ✔ Federal)

 • Revolving loan funds through the Joint Development Authority, River Valley Regional Commission, and City of Americus.

-• Efficient, full air service at Jimmy Carter Regional Airport for corporate aircraft (6,021 foot runway with asphalt and lighting).
+• Efficient, full air service at Jimmy Carter Regional Airport for corporate aircraft (6,021-foot runway with asphalt and lighting).

 • Acclaimed “Quick Start” workforce training for new or expanding industry is provided by South Georgia Technical College.
-The John M. Pope Industrial Technology Center offers splendid facilities for business seminars, workshops and community events.
+The John M. Pope Industrial Technology Center offers splendid facilities for business seminars, workshops, and community events.
 The college boasts a 99% job placement record and is one of the few institutions of its kind to offer on-campus housing.

 Sumter County Economic Development Jobs Tax Credit Incentives